Jesse H. Jones: Zoning proponent

 Jones returned to Houston early in 1948.
 In January, he had already found a new political project, and used his Houston Chronicle as a platform.
 He expressed concern about "undesirable [commercial] encroachments" and advocated for land use zoning as a method for protecting residential areas.
 Hugh Roy Cullen led the effort to prevent new zoning regulation for land development in the city of Houston.
 This was in response to Jones and other zoning advocates in Houston.
 Cullen believed zoning regulations to be socialist and un-American.
 Though Jones attracted attention to the zoning issue, his involvement started very late in the struggle, as he published his first opinion in the Houston Chronicle less than two weeks before the vote.
 Jones published Cullen's opinion opposing zoning in Houston.
 He accused Jones of being an outsider because Jones had lived away from Houston for twenty-five or thirty years.
 In addition, he charged Jones with trying to run the city with the "assistance of New York Jews," and vowed to resign his chair at the Board of Regents at the University of Houston.
 Jones published Cullen's commentary and his own response to it in the Houston Chronicle two days before the zoning vote.
 Jones wrote that many other American cities had zoning in rebuttal to Cullen's claim that zoning was "un-American and German."
 Houston voted against zoning and Cullen never followed through on his threat to quit his leadership positions at non-profits.

 Suite 8F Group

 Jones was associated with a group of Houston political and social leaders known as the Suite 8F Group, named for the apartment number at the Lamar Hotel maintained by George and Herman Brown.
 Jones owned the hotel and resided in the building's penthouse, upstairs from the Browns' suite.
-The principal members of this group were James Abercrombie, the Brown brothers, Judge James Elkins, Oveta Culp Hobby, William P. Hobby, Robert E. Smith, and Gus Wortham.
+The principal members of this group were James Smither Abercrombie, brothers Herman Brown and George R. Brown, Judge James Elkins, Oveta Culp Hobby, William P. Hobby, R. E. Smith, and Gus Wortham.
 Historian Joseph Pratt characterized Jones as "the godfather" of the group.
 The Suite 8F Group began their activities after World War II.